Scania: Sports

-Football has always been the most popular arena and team sport within the province, from attendances not least.
+Football has always been the most popular arena and team sport within the province.
 Clubs are administered by Skånes Fotbollförbund.

-Malmö FF has won Allsvenskan 23 times, Helsingborg IF 7 times and was one of the twelve clubs in the league's very first season, 1924/25.
+Malmö FF has won Allsvenskan 23 times, Helsingborg IF 7 times and was one of the twelve clubs in the league's first season, 1924/25.
 Also Landskrona BoIS was among the twelve original clubs, but has never won.
 These three clubs are historically the most famous football clubs in Scania.
 But also IFK Malmö, Stattena IF, Råå IF (the latter two clubs are both from Helsingborg) as well as Trelleborgs FF have participated.

-Handball is also a relatively popular team sport, whilst Basketball never really has gained much interest.
+Handball is also a relatively popular team sport.

 Ice hockey was for a long time thought of as a sport of northern Sweden, but has nevertheless became a popular attendance sport too.
 Malmö Redhawks has even become Swedish Champions twice, but also Rögle BK (from Ängelholm) have participated at the highest level of Swedish ice hockey during quite a lot of seasons.

-Rugby is played in Scania by the Skåne Crusaders who play in the Sweden Rugby League.
+Rugby league is played in Scania by the Skåne Crusaders who play in the Sweden Rugby League.

-The overwhelmingly largest sport related events in both Scanian as well as Swedish history, were however the motorcycle Saxtorp TT-races during the 1930s, which most of the years gathered crowds of 150.000 or more.

 Tennis is associated with Båstad during the Swedish Open.

-Golf is the most popular sport to exercise after a certain age, at least.
 Scania has a large amount of golf courses, of which Barsebäck Golf & Country Club is the most well-known.
-Most Golf courses are open also during the winter, but may sometimes close temporarily in cases of snowy periods.